Language Constructs

 The identified SQL++ statement.
 This is passed to SQL++ through SDK to run as a prepared statement.

-All of the JavaScript variables referenced in the statement using the $<variable> notation are treated as named parameters.
+All the JavaScript variables referenced in the statement using the $<variable> notation are treated as named parameters.

 params